dhiraj-raj/VB.NET-CICD/README.md

 # vb-project
-This is a vb.net project, done by @dhpradeep as on 10th Nov 2017
+This is a vb.net project

 you can test this application by only download :
 > vbproject/bin folder, and run vbproject.exe file.

-If you need any help just comment or mail me mail address: dhpradeep25@gmail.com

 <i><b> project details: </b></i>